 Should You Wear A Facemask?

-As of March 2nd, 2020, the CDC does not recommend that people who are well wear a facemask to reduce their chances of developing COVID-19.
-However, the Agency recommends that people who are sick or who have symptoms suggestive of COVID-19 wear a facemask to reduce the risk of spreading the infection to others (CDC 2020d).
+As of March 2nd, 2020, the CDC did not recommend that people who are well wear a face mask to reduce their chances of developing COVID-19.
+However, the Agency recommends that people who are well appearing wear a mask (April 3).

 Facemasks are important in healthcare settings such as hospitals.
 One model of viral spread in a healthcare setting estimated facemasks could reduce flu (influenza) susceptibility by 3-10% (Blanco 2016).